 Scott D Tremaine

 Huda Y Zoghbi

 - The Nomination Period starts from early September and ends on the last day of November each year.

 - Each year in September, the Chair of the respective Selection Committee will send invitations to the nominators inviting nominations for the next year’s Prize.
 Valid nominations received on or before the deadline of 30 November will be sent to the respective Selection Committees for deliberation.

 - The Selection Committee for each Prize shall consider all candidates who have been validly nominated and all discussions shall be kept strictly confidential.
 If the nominee has already received any major award, the nominator should provide justification for the Selection Committee's consideration.

 - Members of the Selection Committee are not eligible to be considered.
 Members of the Board of Adjudicators and of the Shaw Prize Council are likewise ineligible.

-- Each Selection Committee Chairman shall submit the Committee’s proposal for laureate to the Council through the Chairman of the Board of Adjudicators.
+- Each Selection Committee Chair shall submit the Committee’s proposal for laureate to the Council through the Chair of the Board of Adjudicators.